onejs/one/next.md

   - Might be related to bug [40E4] in the VXRN Takeout Issue List

 - uniswap repo has to use commonjs plugin but its very tricky to configure
-  - ideally we get a lot better at automating this, documenting, and maybe make it just a configuration key in vxs plugin
+  - ideally we get a lot better at automating this, documenting, and maybe make it just a configuration key in one plugin

 - use dom